-Only the most optimistic classic car lover on the hunt for a vehicle to restore would realistically expect to find one with its paintwork in perfect condition.
+Only the most fervent optimist on the hunt for a restoration project would realistically expect to find the vehicle with its paintwork in perfect condition.

 This situation can only happen if the car has been stored indoors in a totally dry setting, or, at least, under covers, with its paintwork having been protected from six or seven decades of UK or European weather conditions.

-As any experienced restorer will tell you, cars in such a condition will always come with a price tag to match.
+And as any experienced restorer will tell you, cars in such a condition will come with a price tag to match.

-The truth is that most people taking on a restoration look upon painting a car as the greatest opportunity to stamp their personal signature as a tribute to the car they have lovingly restored.
+The truth is that most people taking on a restoration see painting a car as the dandiest opportunity to stamp their personal signature as a tribute to the car they have lovingly restored.

 The best scenario that car restorers can hope to find is that the car still has its original paintwork, although probably well faded with spots of rust here and there- an ideal basis on which to build for any classic car restoration project.